 Creativity – the ability to come up with unexpected, original ideas and solutions – is an integral element of innovation.
 Whether or not you’re in a traditionally creative role, every organization can benefit from more innovation and creativity in their problem solving.
 But effective managers know that you can’t simply instruct your team to “be creative” and expect a steady stream of viable suggestions.

 While each employee is responsible for their own approach and mindset, their managers should incubate innovation with environments and processes that empower the collective team to tackle challenges with flexibility and energy.
 These tips and strategies will help you accomplish that and enhance overall creativity.

 1. Cultivate open communication

-1. Encourage people to voice their ideas and opinions.
-Your employees need to know it’s not only okay to speak up if they have an idea; it’s actually valued.
+Encourage people to voice their ideas and opinions.
+Your employees need to know it’s not only okay to speak up if they have an idea, it’s actually valued.
 When they feel comfortable sharing their thoughts, it’s more likely to foster the kinds of discussions required to generate creative solutions.

 When implemented correctly and consistently, these strategies can greatly improve your team’s creativity.
-And by valuing what your employees communicate, you’ll go a long way to encouraging new thoughts and innovations.
+And by valuing what your employees communicate, they’ll be more likely to trust you with new thoughts, innovations, and ideas.

 Management, recruiting, and hiring tips

 Looking for help with hiring or staffing in the new world of work?
 Contact Kelly.